-To reduce the level of Crypto, clean and disinfect tabletops and highchairs after each use by a child.
-Use a 3% hydrogen peroxide solution or if available, a 6% concentration of hydrogen peroxide, and let it sit on the surface for 20 minutes.
+Disinfect bathrooms and food preparation surfaces daily.
+Use a 3% hydrogen peroxide solution, or if available, 6% concentration of hydrogen peroxide, and let it sit on the surface for 20 minutes.
 No disinfectant is guaranteed to be completely effective; however the 3% hydrogen peroxide is usually effective.
-Toys should also be cleaned and disinfected with the 3% hydrogen peroxide solution for 20 minutes at least twice daily.
+Toys and tabletops also should be cleaned and disinfected with the 3% hydrogen peroxide solution for 20 minutes at least twice daily.
 Cloth toys may be washed and heat-dried in the clothes dryer for 30 minutes.

-This solution is for child care centers that have staff or children with Crypto.
-This is not for general disinfection in child care centers without illness.
+This solution is for schools that have staff or children with Crypto- usually two or more cases.
+This is not for general disinfection in schools without illness.